Practical tips on how to make bedtime easier, end bedtime battles, and improve your evenings. Apply these tips for an easier time tonight!

 Let’s say you let your child watch 30 minutes of a movie before bedtime, except movies are much longer than 30 minutes.
-It’s difficult to peel your child away from Frozen or Minions when they’re right in the middle of singing “Let It Go.”
+It’s difficult to peel her away from Frozen when she’s right in the middle of singing “Let It Go.”

 Instead, set a timer.
 Explain you’ll turn the TV off once the timer beeps.
 If not television, then maybe it’s bath time.
-I’ll set a timer for my kids’ baths more for myself so I know how long they’ve been sitting in the tub.
+I’ll set a timer for my kids’ baths more for myself so I know how long they’ve been running the shower.
 But those three beeps are also their cue that it’s time to get out of the tub and get dressed.